-A robot is considered fully parked, when the projection of the robot on the mat is fully inside the rectangle between the two markers of the parking lot.
-Only the projection is important to decide if a robot is fully parked.
+A robot is considered fully parked, when the projection of the robot on the mat is fully inside the rectangle between the two markers of the parking lot (marked in grey in the pictures) and the robot is parked in parallel to the wall of the game field.
+The robot is considered to be parallel if the distances between the two wheels on one side and the wall do not differ by more than 2 cm.